-Since 2012 all consular tasks are treated by the Regional Consular Centre in Buenos Aires.
+Since July 2012, consular matters are handled by the regional consular centre in Buenos Aires.

-Switzerland currently has agreements with Uruguay in the areas of investment protection, double taxation, social insurance and air transport.
+To date, Switzerland and Uruguay have concluded agreements on investment protection, double taxation, social insurance and air transport.

-In 2015, Switzerland imported CHF 97.72 million of goods from Uruguay, mostly precious stones and metals, agricultural products and paper products.
-Exports to Uruguay in the same year amounted to CHF 244.01 million, and were mainly composed of pharmaceutical products, watches and machines.
+In 2018, Switzerland imported CHF 50 million worth of goods from Uruguay, mostly precious stones and metals, agricultural products and paper products.
+Exports to Uruguay in the same year amounted to CHF 170 million, and were mainly composed of pharmaceutical products, watches and machines.

 Cooperation in education, research and innovation

-Researchers and artists from Uruguay can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).
+Researchers from Uruguay can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Swiss nationals in Uruguay

 At the end of 2018, around 1,000 Swiss citizens were living in Uruguay.